VirusTC/AlnayaSN-500mg/docs/FDA_Prescriptions.md

 These conditions fundamentally break the body's ability to absorb or process the nutrients required to keep the tongue, mouth, and gut healthy.

 -   Hartnup Disease: A rare genetic disorder where the body cannot absorb tryptophan from the intestine or kidneys.
-Without this amino acid, the body cannot make Niacin, leading to the exact symptoms of glossitis and diarrhea.
+Without this amino acid, the body cannot make Vitamin B3, leading to the exact symptoms of glossitis and diarrhea.
 [15, 16]
 -   Crohn's Disease & Ulcerative Colitis: Chronic Inflammatory Bowel Diseases (IBD) cause severe malabsorption.
 The constant inflammation prevents the absorption of B-vitamins, leading to secondary stomatitis and glossitis even if the patient is eating food.
 [15, 17]
 -   Alcohol Use Disorder: The most common cause in developed nations.
 Alcohol acts as a toxin to the gut lining, blocking absorption and acting as a diuretic that flushes out existing vitamins, rapidly leading to the "beefy red tongue" and digestive failure of pellagra.
 [18]